beandeau>

 Vincent Rivoirard Vincent Rivoirard, Université Paris Dauphine-PSL

-Vincent Rivoirard is a Professor at Université Paris Dauphine–PSL since 2010, specializing in nonparametric and high-dimensional statistics, with both Bayesian and frequentist approaches.
-He served as Director of the Ceremade research lab from 2016 to 2022.
-His work includes applications in neuroscience, genetics, and biology.
+Vincent Rivoirard is a Professor at Université Paris Dauphine–PSL and a member of the CEREMADE laboratory.
+His research focuses on nonparametric and high-dimensional statistics, using both Bayesian and frequentist approaches.
+He is particularly interested in applications to neuroscience, genetics, and biology.
+He served as Director of CEREMADE from 2016 to 2022.

 Pierre Tandeo Pierre Tandeo, IMT Atlantique